inercia/evy/doc/examples.rst

 Examples
 ========

-Here are a bunch of small example programs that use Eventlet.
-All of these examples can be found in the ``examples`` directory of a source copy of Eventlet.
+Here are a bunch of small example programs that use Evy.
+All of these examples can be found in the ``examples`` directory of a source copy of Evy.

 .. _web_crawler_example: